delta-incubator/delta-kernel-rs/.github/pull_request_template.md

 ### How was this change tested?
 <!--
-If tests were added, say they were added here.
-Please make sure to add some test cases that check the changes thoroughly including negative and positive cases if possible.
+Please make sure to add test cases that check the changes thoroughly including negative and positive cases if possible.
 If it was tested in a way different from regular unit tests, please clarify how you tested, ideally via a reproducible test documented in the PR description.
 -->